Nico Hoerner Player Props: Cubs vs. Pirates

-After going 0-for-4 in his most recent game, Nico Hoerner and the Chicago Cubs take on the Pittsburgh Pirates (who will hand the ball to Osvaldo Bido) at 7:05 PM ET on Monday.
+The Chicago Cubs and Nico Hoerner, who went 1-for-5 with two RBI last time in action, take on Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.
+He had a one-hit showing in his previous game (1-for-5) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates